aashutoshrathi/mongo-ip-updater/README.md

 ## Motivation 🤔

-Unstable internet connection is pain and when you have to access some database from local, but your IP changes very often, it becomes a pain to update the NAL to allow your IP.
+Unstable internet connection is already a pain and when you have to access some database from local, but your IP changes very often, it becomes a pain in the ass to update the NAL to allow your IP.

 This extension will help you to update your IP address in the NAL with one click.